 Victorian home in downtown Sacramento catches fire

-SACRAMENTO — Crews were working to put out a fire at a Victorian home in downtown Sacramento Thursday night.
+SACRAMENTO — Crews extinguished a fire at a Victorian home in downtown Sacramento Thursday night.

-The Sacramento Fire Department said the fire, which sparked shortly after 8:35 p.m., was burning in the area of 15th and Q streets.
+The Sacramento Fire Department said the fire, which sparked shortly after 8:35 p.m., burned in the area of 15th and Q streets.

 Multiple units were called to the scene to put out the fire, which was occurring in the attic of the home.

-While crews work the fire, Q Street will be closed between 15th and 16th streets, while 16th Street will be closed at R Street.
+While crews worked the fire, Q Street will be closed between 15th and 16th streets, while 16th Street will be closed at R Street.

 The cause of the fire is unknown at this time.
 No injuries have been reported.